-After a fun week at the Grand Canyon (more on that soon) I’ve come back with a cough I cannot shake and the desire to stay in bed watching The Tudors [affiliate code all day].
+After a fun week at the Grand Canyon, I’ve come back with a cough I cannot shake and the desire to stay in bed watching The Tudors.
 Luckily for all of us, Holly Clegg has stopped by with a guest post about Easter cooking and dining.

 The true sign of spring in the food world is the abundance of many fresh vegetables.
 Asparagus is one of the quintessential spring vegetables.
 It appears earlier, but they peak in May, so this favorite American vegetable (broccoli came in #2) is showcased this time of year.

 This cherished culinary pleasure is so flavorful that you’ll find it in all kinds of dishes.
 When purchasing asparagus, examine the tips for signs of freshness as that is the portion most likely to break or spoil.
 Look for tightly closed tip and stalks that are not too dry.
 The young asparagus have purple tips and green stems and grow thicker as they ripen.
 If served cold, you can cook in advance, but be sure to shock them in ice cold water to stop cooking and keep flavor and color.